 The reserve marks the original site of the Alice Springs settlement, which took its name after the waterhole a short distance to the east of the station.
 The Station operated for 60 years, then served as a school for Aboriginal children.

 Located 4 kilometres north of Alice Springs, the reserve is accessible by two-wheel drive vehicle.
-There's a walking or cycling track into the reserve from the Stuart highway and the Todd River, or you could join the hop-on, hop-off Alice Wanderer bus.
+There's a walking or cycling track into the reserve from the Stuart highway and the Todd River.
 Entry to the reserve is free but an entry fee applies to the historic precinct and includes a tour.